Andorra la Vella - The Capital of Andorra

 Frequently Asked Questions

-What are the absolute must-see attractions in Andorra la Vella?
+What language is spoken in Andorra la Vella?